 - The name and signature of the UU or UMCU examiner of this mini-project.

 In case of an external mini-project the supervisor host institute needs to sign the general application form as well.
-External mini-projects at non-university institutes or abroad also require a signed Internship contract81.34 KB (questions regarding internship contracts can be directed to the research project coordinators).
+External mini-projects at non-university institutes or abroad also require a signed Internship contract3.96 MB (questions can be directed to the research project coordinators).

-There is a separate assessment form available for the grading of mini-projects.
+There is a separate assessment form1.37 MB available for mini-projects.